suvan1911/qooh-spammer/README.md

 # qooh-spammer
-Use python requests to spam a qooh.me page with questions
+Use multi-threaded python requests to spam a qooh.me page with questions